Tutorial 2: Creating a new or opening an existing SIR 3S model

 Model is open for further operation

-Now the Model has been opened the previous one was close without saving it.
-All Toolkit commands now apply to this model until another one is opened.
+Now the model has been opened and the previous one has been closed without saving it.
+All SIR 3S Toolkit operations now apply to this model until another one is opened.

 [16]:

-print(s3s.GetNetworkType()) # to check that the correct model is responsive, model we are trying to open was createdd with type District Heating
+print(s3s.GetNetworkType()) # to check that the correct model is responsive, model we are trying to open was created with type District Heating